draconisPW/PWMAngband/docs/attack.rst

   powerful weapons also will sustain one stat, though this stat will vary from weapon to weapon.

+..

 (Holy Avenger)
   A Holy Avenger is often one of the most powerful weapons.
-A Holy Avenger will increase your wisdom and your armor class.
+A Holy Avenger will increase your wisdom and your armour class.
 This weapon will do extra damage when used against evil, demonic and undead creatures, and will also give you the ability to see invisible creatures.
 These weapons are basically extremely powerful versions of Blessed Blades and can be